asadmanzoor93/asadmanzoor93/README.md

 ### Hola, I'm Asad Manzoor! 👋

-- 🔭 I’m currently working on OpenEdx, Python/Django and React.
+- 🔭 I’m currently working on Python/Django and React.
 - 👯 I’m looking to collaborate.
 - 💻 I'm actively building products.
 - 💬 Ask me about Python, React or any tech related stuff.